RotimiOlarry/linuxjobber_Django/django-timiolarryscrumy/README.rst

 3. Run 'python manage.py migrate' to create models.

-4. Start the development server and visit http:/127.0.0.1:8000/admin/ to 	create a a todo (You'll need the Admin app enabled).
+4. Start the development server and visit http:/127.0.0.1:8000/admin/ to create a todo (You'll need the Admin app enabled).

 5. Visit http:/127.0.0.1:8000/timiolarryscrumy/ to seee the to-do tasks